oscarsebastian/Solana-Wallet-Tracker/README.md

 In order to be able to run this code you must follow some steps!

-*1) Install the requirements.txt with pip install -r requirements.txt
-*2) Must also install !npx degit metaplex-foundation/python-api/metaplex metaplex *3) You must add the webhook url where you will get pinged into config.csv under wallet_tracker_webhook_url *4) You must add the webhook url where you will get notified after adding a wallet to the discord bot via command in a specific channel into config.csv under wallet_adding_bot_url
+*Install the requirements.txt with pip install -r requirements.txt *Must also install !npx degit metaplex-foundation/python-api/metaplex metaplex *You must add the webhook url where you will get pinged into config.csv under wallet_tracker_webhook_url *You must add the webhook url where you will get notified after adding a wallet to the discord bot via command in a specific channel into config.csv under wallet_adding_bot_url
-*5) It is important to change (message.channel.id : integer)  in main.py to the desired channel which you will use to add wallets with the command public_key : username
+*It is important to change (message.channel.id : integer)  in main.py to the desired channel which you will use to add wallets with the command public_key : username
-*6) Finally you must add your discord bot token in the field bot.run (Last line of code : string)
+*Finally you must add your discord bot token in the field bot.run (Last line of code : string)

 ## How does it work?